stemkoski/BAGEL-Javascript/README.md

 * [Starfish Collector](https://stemkoski.github.io/BAGEL-Javascript/examples/starfish-collector.html)

 Notes:
 * Running locally requires a web server.
-This is easy with Python, but requires a bit of configuration so that *.js files are served as "application/javascript" and not "text/plain"; this is handled with the file `server.py` in the root directory.
+This is easy with Python, but requires a bit of configuration so that *.js files are served as "application/javascript" and not "text/plain"; this is handled by the file `server.py` in the root directory.